weizman/temp-website/page-what-is-a-realm-in-js.md

 In addition to those, the global object also exposes different platform specific APIs.
 In the browser for example there are `fetch`, `alert`, `document` and more.

+The [`DOM`](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) for example is a well known browser specific API that is exposed via the global object, and here too every realm has its own unique separate DOM.

 In the context of the "global execution environment" section, in addition to these builtins, the global object also exports anything that was declared under the "object environment":